Best Samsung watch 2025

 The best Samsung watch is normally the Galaxy Watch 7, but you may want a Classic bezel, Ultra battery, or last-gen prices.

-Still, choosing which Samsung watch to buy is a challenge.
-Our top pick is the Samsung Galaxy Watch 7, which is easily the best Android smartwatch on the market with few rivals.
-But some may prefer the style and improved controls of the older Galaxy Watch 6 Classic, the superior battery and durability of the Galaxy Watch 5 Pro, or the newest cost-effective but feature-packed Galaxy Watch FE.
+Overall, our top pick is the Samsung Galaxy Watch 7, which is easily the best Android smartwatch on the market with few rivals.
+But for some, the style and improved controls of the older Galaxy Watch Classic may actually be preferred.
+Then, there's the Galaxy Watch 5 that actually has better durability and battery life.
+Want to really save money and get a nice entry into the space?
+The Galaxy Watch FE is affordable and still packed with features.

-Keep reading to explore the best Samsung Watch options out there — as well as the Galaxy Watches you shouldn't buy anymore.
+Here, we'll walk you through the best Samsung Watch options out there and steer you away from the Galaxy Watches you shouldn't buy anymore.

 Michael Hicks is Android Central's resident smartwatch geek, having reviewed or tested dozens of wearables from Samsung, Google, Apple, Garmin, Fitbit, Coros, Polar, Withings, Amazfit, and others.
 In particular, he reviewed the Galaxy Watch 5 Pro, Watch 6, and Watch 6 Classic, plus several Samsung phones and tablets.